-This pecan pie recipe is sweet, sticky, and smoky – and it’s made without corn syrup.
+This pecan pie recipe is sweet, sticky, smoky, and made without corn syrup.
 It has with a bacon and brown sugar shortbread crust, maple syrup, and a secret ingredient that will have tasters fighting over who gets to eat the last slice.

 What Makes This Pecan Pie Recipe Unique